What You Need to Know About

 WHAT YOU NEED TO KNOW ABOUT HARD TO GET RESERVATIONS:

-When you stay on-site, you get to make dining reservations for your entire trip 60 days before you check-in.
-That means everyone checking in before you will have first dibs on the reservations during your vacation days.
-So, we would like to make your reservations as soon as possible when your reservation window opens to secure the best seating time for your family.
+When you stay on-site, you get to make dining reservations for your entire trip 60 days before you check-in → that means everyone checking in before you will have first dibs on the reservations during your trip.

 Tips on choosing your reservations:

-• If you have an extremely popular dining destination on your must-do list, I recommend scheduling it for later in your trip (after Day 4 is best) when it is more likely to have availability.
+• If you have an extremely popular dining destination on your must-do list, I recommend scheduling it for later in your trip (Day 5+) when it is more likely to have availability.
+Those first few days (1-4) will always have lower availability.

 • Unless your trip is designed around food, I recommend only making one Table Service or Character dining reservation daily.
 I like having at least one because it lets you get out of the heat, rest your feet, and relax.